 Intention is about believing you can reach your goal.
 If you don’t believe, if you don’t see yourself doing what it is you are intenting, words won’t matter, they are just tools.
 So it’s important that you use your Power of Intent, Power of Wording, Power of Belief, and Power of Perception that your goal is attainable.

+Each day as part of this 21 day blogging series you’ll have an activity to complete related to each Power that will assist you with manifestation.
 For today’s CMM activity, practice rewording your original intangible intention using the guidelines above.
 Additionally, you will bring that intention forward and add another element.
 I want you to really get the hang of this very important power, so ask yourself “why” you want to achieve your goal and write it down.

 Next you’ll condense your “why” description down into a concise intention statement that’s more powerfully written than when you wrote your original intention.
 I’ll start you with an example.